The Erased: Identity

-The “erased” were mainly people from other former Yugoslav republics, who had been living in Slovenia.
+The "erased" were mainly people from other former Yugoslav republics, who had been living in Slovenia.
 They are mostly of non-Slovene or mixed ethnicity, and they include a significant number of members of Romani communities.

-Some of those affected by the “erasure” included former Yugoslav People's Army officers who did not apply for or were refused Slovenian citizenship, often on the grounds that they participated in the war against Slovenia or were otherwise deemed disloyal to Slovenia.
+Some of those affected by the "erasure" included former Yugoslav People's Army officers who did not apply for or were refused Slovenian citizenship, often on the grounds that they participated in the war against Slovenia or were otherwise deemed disloyal to Slovenia.

-Some of the “erased” were born in Slovenia but, on the basis of the republican citizenship and birthplace of their parents, had remained SFRY citizens of other Yugoslav republics.
-Others had moved to Slovenia from other parts of Yugoslavia before the country’s dissolution, and remained there after 1991.
+Some of the "erased" were born in Slovenia but, on the basis of the republican citizenship and birthplace of their parents, had remained SFRY citizens of other Yugoslav republics.
+Others had moved to Slovenia from other parts of Yugoslavia before the country's dissolution, and remained there after 1991.

 History

 In 1991, immediately after the declaration of independence by Slovenia, the approximately 200,000 residents of Slovenia who had citizenship of other republics of former Yugoslavia were granted the possibility to obtain, through an application, the citizenship of the new independent state.
 For those who would have chosen not to avail themselves of this possibility, the law required to register as "foreign" (a term denoting legal permanent residents without citizenship).
 Approximately 170,000 individuals presented the application, obtaining citizenship before the national elections in 1992.
 Some thousands chose the second option.

 The majority of those who, contrary to legal provisions, did not register themselves as "foreigners" were removed from the registry of Permanent Residence in February 1992, losing all social, civil, and political rights.
 This action was of purely administrative nature (and thus excluded any possibility of appeal) and struck, according to unofficial estimates, over 18,000 people, including some who had actually left the country, while others were simply unaware of the existence of the law that required them to confirm their status through a new application.
-When they come in the contact with the police, they were treated like illegal immigrants and some of them deported.
+When they came into contact with the police, they were treated like illegal immigrants and sometimes deported.

 In 1999 the Constitutional Court declared the act of "erasing" illegal and unconstitutional, and annulled its legal consequences.
 In the same year the Slovenian Parliament promulgated a law that offered the "erased" the opportunity to regain residence, but only to those who lived permanently in Slovenian territory.
 The Constitutional Court abrogated this law as another attempt in the same direction.

 In 2003 the Court declared unconstitutional the 1992 Law that required residents with Slovenian citizenship of other Yugoslav republics to explicitly ask to obtain the status of "alien", and ordered the return of the status of residents at all "erased" with retroactive function (regardless of whether they actually did not live in Slovenia after 1992).
 Many lawyers (among others some former members of the Constitutional Court and several authors of the Constitution) harshly criticized this decision, since it annulled a legal provision included in the country's constitutional laws and thus, according to them, beyond the Court's jurisdiction.